-Many arguments can be avoided, or at least calmed, simply by expressing positive body language.
+Many arguments that take place in your workplace can be avoided, or at least calmed, simply by expressing positive body language.
 For example, try to align your body with whom you’re speaking to, keep your arms uncrossed, and keep non-threatening eye contact.
 Here are some more tips that can help you portray positive body language.

 Instead of focusing on winning the argument, showing full cooperation and listening to others will bring you to a solution that everyone can agree with.
 Having different opinions and diverse thinking can be beneficial for the spirit of the group, it can pool together more ideas and alternatives to a problem.
 Use the opportunity of an argument to turn it into a valuable solution, that can also help with the productivity and innovation of your team.

 We’ve put together an infographic for tips on positive ways to turn an argument into a constructive one.
 Check it out below:

 How to manage arguments at work in remote teams

 It’s normal for teams to have disputes and arguments, but when you’re working remotely, sometimes things can escalate due to the lack of nonverbal cues (body language, facial expressions, eye contact) that help us read people and interpret situations.